- EMCL-Gruppe - Jahr 2022

 The Engineering Mathematics and Computing Lab (EMCL), directed by Prof. Dr. Vincent Heuveline, is a research group at the Interdisciplinary Center for Scientific Computing (IWR), dedicated to creating a stimulating and supportive environment for innovative research at the interface between applied mathematics and computer science.
 The EMCL is located at Heidelberg University, Germany.
 EMCL is particularly noted for its openness to multidisciplinary research in the field of engineering and scientific computing.
 At EMCL, interdisciplinarity characterizes both daily activities and the long-range direction of research.
 Our challenge is to enable world-class scientific research by employing leading-edge supercomputing technologies.

 Working at EMCL often involves developing innovative mathematical approaches, methodologies and technological tools to reveal new insights into the physical world.
-EMCL currently pursues 3 major research themes.
+EMCL currently pursues four major research themes.
 These fields comprise:

 - Computational Mathematics

 - Uncertainty Quantification